What age can my child start Small Steps Preschool?

 Do you provide children with a snack and lunch during full day sessions?

 Children are provided with a healthy snack and drink by the Preschool Monday, Tuesday and Thursday.
 On Wednesday and Fridays we ask that parents provide a small healthy snack in a lunchbox with the child’s name clearly stated on it.
 There is a collection tin by the front door should you wish to contribute to our snacks.

 Lunch boxes need to be provided for any children staying on Tuesday and Thursdays with us.
-Please do not provide nuts in any food and please can we ask that grapes are cut lengthwise to limit the risk of choking.
+Please do not provide nuts in any food and please can we ask that grapes and cherry tomatoes are cut lengthwise to limit the risk of choking.